arnauguadall/rick-morty/README.md

 # Rick & Morty Challenge

-## Requirements

 The project is divided in two parts, the client and the backend.
+In the email it will the information that the developer will need to try the user creation functionality.

 ### Client